 As an instructional/eLearning designer, I have a variety of skills that I draw on.
 Some of these are transferable skills that are equally applicable across many industries.
 Others are specifically connected to the role of eLearning designer.
-Please note: this page has only just started (June 2019) and will be added to over the next few weeks and months.

 - Bloom's Learning Taxonomy

 I am passionate about ensuring equality of access for all.
 It has never been easier for non-specialists to create online content but this often comes at a cost.
 If content is not created with access for all in mind, it is likely to cause difficulties or even be impossible for some people to use it.
 Many disabled people use assistive technologies and these work with IT systems to enable people with visual, auditory and mobility impairments to access online content.

 Please get in touch with me if you need help to make your content accessible.